-- parents only enter the upper levels of the boarding house after 6pm and before 9pm on week days with express permission from the staff member on duty; - weekends, again with express permission of house staff but not after 9pm; - parents always sign in / out in the visitor book and ask for permission from the member of staff on duty before going upstairs; - students stay with their parent / guardian at all times whilst in the boarding house; - parents use the visitor toilet located on the ground floor rather than students' facilities.
+- parents wishing to enter the upper areas of the boarding houses must make contact with the member of house staff on duty in the first instance. - parents may only do this with the express permission of house staff, not before 9am or after 9pm. - parents always sign in / out in the visitor book and ask for permission from the member of staff on duty before going upstairs; - students stay with their parent / guardian at all times whilst in the boarding house; - parents use the visitor toilet located on the ground floor rather than students' facilities.